UVM10/ToDoList/README.md

 - OS: Ubuntu (Tested successfully on version 24.04.2 LTS)
 - git (Tested successfully on version 2.43.0)
-- GCC (Tested successfully on version 13.3.0)
+- gcc (Tested successfully on version 13.3.0)

-You can check if your computer has `git` and `GCC` by using:
+You can check if your computer has `git` and `gcc` by using:

 ```sh
 git --version